Patient and Donor Evaluation

 - Other team members (dermatologists, etc.)

-Living Donor Candidates Meet with Independent Donor Advocates
+Independent Donor Advocates

 Members of the transplant team at University Hospitals are very careful to observe the rules of confidentiality (privacy) as mandated by HIPAA regulations.
 Living donors can be assured that their confidentiality is maintained.
+It is also important to know that a living donor can back out of donation at any time, for any reason.